Freedom for All

 We need to respect and follow this concept.
 Because from general respect and discourse, it can promote understanding and closer bonds to form a cohesive and steadfast community.

 The “Duty of Respect” section of the organizational code of honor outlines our commitment as a project to this ideal and principle.
-We as the project will follow and enforce this consistently.

 I know there is strength in the differences between us.
 I know there is comfort, where we overlap.